Welcome to my web site!

 Letter from an Unknown Woman: Nostalgia, Irony, and the Nature of Love.
 2018.
 A monograph on the classic 1948 film directed by Max Ophuls and written by Howard Koch.
 Available only as an ebook from Payhip (price: $2.00).

 Coming later in 2019: The Philosophy of Henry Thoreau: Ethics, Politics, and Nature, from Bloomsbury Publishers.
-I have signed contract for this project and it is now nearing completion.
+The book is in press at this moment.

 Grade Inflation: Academic Standards in Higher Education, Albany New York: State University of New York Press, 2008. pp. 223 + xxiv.
 I also wrote three sections of this book: Preface, Ch.
 8 "Grading Teachers: Academic Standards and Student Evaluations" (see above, under "Some Articles"), and "Afterword: Focusing on the Big Picture."

 Philosophy in the Twilight Zone.
 (Boston: Wiley-Blackwell, 2009) Edited with Noël Carroll. pp. 208.
 I also contributed a biographical introduction about Rod Serling, justifying a philosophical reading of The Twilight Zone (see below, under Other Work).

 Some writings of mine that were part of the U W speech code controversy of the 1990s.
 This discussion ended with the UW's unprecedented repeal (yes, repeal!) of the faculty speech code at the end of the decade.
 I think this is all, unfortunately, very relevant today My own telling of these exciting events begins on p.
 35 of this issue of Liberty magazine.
 (I don't seem to have my copy of this essay any longer.)